 Having a baby is hard.
 Breastfeeding is hard.
-Having a fussy breastfed baby is really hard.
+Having a fussy baby that breastfeeds is really hard.

 What’s challenging is figuring out if your baby’s fussiness is normal or the cause of something else.

 With my first baby, I didn’t realize that her fussiness actually was one of the common problems with breastfeeding, and that I could FIX it.
-I wrongly assumed that it was simply normal newborn fussiness while she was adjusting to life outside of the womb.
+I wrongly assumed that it was simply normal fussy behavior while she was adjusting to life outside of the womb.

 This post contains affiliate links.